 The B.C.
 Business COVID-19 Support Service has been set up to serve as a single point of contact for businesses throughout the province looking for information on resources available during the COVID-19 pandemic.
 The service is operated by Small Business BC and will act as a one-stop resource to answer questions about supports available to businesses from the provincial and federal governments, industry and community partners.

-Visit the Government of Canada’s COVID-19 Economic Response Plan - Supports for Businesses page to explore a number of federal programs and subsidies for Canadian businesses, including programs directed towards:
+Visit the Government of Canada’s COVID-19 Economic Response Plan - Supports for Businesses page to explore a number of federal programs and subsidies for Canadian businesses.

 Visit the Provincial Health Officer's page to review provincial health orders, notices, & guidance.